opf/openproject/docs/development/concepts/wysiwyg-editor/README.md

 ###Editing Downcast
 Turning the Model into the Editing View (the UI elements that the user manipulates).
 We can hook into this process with the method editor.conversion.for(“editingDowncast”).

-If we would want to hook into the Editing Downcast and the Data Downcast at the same time, this is applying the same transformations to the Model elements when placed in both views, we could hook into the generic method editor.conversion.for(“downcast”).
+If we would want to hook into the Editing Downcast and the Data Downcast at the same time, applying the same transformations to the Model elements in both views, we could hook into the generic method editor.conversion.for(“downcast”).

 ##Elements, Attributes and Schemas
 ckEditor has a Model “DOM” where the HTML elements are replaced by ckEditor model elements emulating somehow the DOM tree.
 Like in the DOM, in the CkEditor Model DOM we can place elements and attributes on elements.